 “Being a dedicated STEM nerd, I chose to join the Robotics and Engineering pathway to fulfill my interests as well as my passion for mechanics.
 Prior to my tour of the Career Academy, I had a passion for cars and this program related closely to my interests.
 Furthermore, as I entered the class, I noticed that the pathway offered many opportunities for collaboration with many other academic disciplines.
 I know that collaboration is key to success in the real world, confirming my decision to join this program.”

-What is the most valuable learning experience you have gained from your CCA?
+best price for viagra in uk What is the most valuable learning experience you have gained from your CCA?

 “Throughout my junior year, my engineering instructor Mr. Greg Smith always emphasized the idea that each student gets as much out of a lesson as they put into it.
 He taught me to make efforts every day to learn as much as I could.
 I can easily say that this is the most important and influential thing I have ever learned in school.
 Without this mentality, core subjects are essentially useless.”